 One of the key science goals of BARREL was to quantitatively investigate wave-particle interactions leading electron precipitation by various wave types and other precipitation drivers at times of magnetic or drift shell conjunction.
-In 2013(2014) conjunctions were focused in the morning(afternoon) sector, as shown in the plot below (Figure 1 from Woodger15).
+In 2013(2014) conjunctions were focused in the morning(afternoon) sector, as shown in Figure 18 (derived from Figure 1 in Woodger et. al, 2015 ).
 This location played an important role in the EFW burst 1 operation, with morning sector conjunctions typically sampled at the highest rate (16K) in order to resolve chorus waves, and with lower rates for the afternoon sector to resolve lower frequency hiss and EMIC waves.